What follows is an evolving list of resources to help you reach your "heyday" of life.

 Kevin Granville, "How To Manage Your Career"

-This is the best "quick and dirty" guide to building a career that I've yet seen.
+A helpful "quick and dirty" guide to building a career.

 Richard N. Bolles, What Color Is Your Parachute?
 A Practical Manual for Job-Hunters and Career Changers